ToMattBan/arch_hyprland_instalation/README.md

 4-repos.sh - Now for your installed system instead of live environment

 Install bootloader:
-6-boot.sh - Will install grub and configure mkinitcpio modules/hooks for early KMS and grub-btrfs, change accordingly to GPU
+6-boot.sh - Will install grub and configure mkinitcpio modules/hooks for early KMS and grub-btrfs

 Prepare user environment:
 7-user.sh - Create user and set passwords, also define some system variables